Good morning :)

 Kotak Gold ETF

 Kotak Gold ETF tracks the price of physical gold and mirrors domestic gold market movements.
 The ETF trades like a listed security and does not require physical storage.
-Its returns depend on spot gold prices and currency trends.
+This gold ETF's returns depend on spot gold prices and currency trends.
 Investors use it for portfolio diversification linked to gold.

 HDFC Gold Exchange Traded Fund